mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-There are two additional options to consider when fitting a ship’s computer:
+There are two additional options to consider when fitting a ship's computer:

-Jump Control Specialisation (/bis): A computer’s Processing score is increased by +5 for the purposes of running Jump Control programs only.
-This increases the computer’s cost by +50%.
+Jump Control Specialisation (/bis): A computer's Processing score is increased by +5 for the purposes of running Jump Control programs only.
+This increases the computer's cost by +50%.

 Hardened Systems (/fib): A computer and its connections can be Hardened against attack by